What is Ulcerative Colitis?

 - What is the clinical course of UC?

 Ulcerative colitis can present in a variety of ways.
 UC is often a chronic, life-long condition.
-It most often is diagnosed in the 2nd and 3rd decades of life (ages 11-30), although it can be diagnosed at any age.
-The initial presentation can be mild and is sometimes confused with other conditions such as irritable bowel syndrome or it can be very severe and require hospitalization and surgery.
+It most often is diagnosed in the second and third decades of life (ages 11-30), although it can be diagnosed at any age.
+The initial presentation can be mild and is sometimes confused with other conditions such as irritable bowel syndrome, or it can be very severe and require hospitalization and surgery.
 For most patients, UC tends to follow a course marked by periods of disease activity followed by variable periods during which a patient is symptom free.
 Some patients may have continuous disease activity.
 Rarely, a patient will have only a single disease flare.
-In general, those people with a severe first attack of UC and those who have their entire colon affected by UC tend to have a more aggressive course with more frequent flares and shorter periods of remission.
+In general, those people with a severe first attack of UC, people who are a younger age at diagnosis, and those whose entire colon is affected by UC tend to have a more aggressive course with more frequent flares and shorter periods of remission.
 Despite the chronic nature of UC, most patients are able to function well and the life expectancy of a patient with UC is normal.

 - How is UC treated?